argoproj/argo-cd/docs/operator-manual/config-management-plugins.md

 ```

 To install a plugin as a service, deploy something running your code.
 This would usually be a deployment, but Argo CD doesn't
 actually care what is behind the service.
-You can use either an off-the-shelf or custom-built plugin image as sidecar image.
+You can use either an off-the-shelf or custom-built plugin image.
 This
 should follow the same rules as for a sidecar.

 To advertise the service to Argo CD you must provide a service with the label `argocd.argoproj.io/plugin: true`.
-Each port in the
+* Each port in the service will be treated as a separate plugin.
-service will be treated as a separate plugin, and the name of the port is the name of the plugin, which will be used by applications
+* The name of the port is the name of the plugin.
-which specify their plugin by name.
+* Applications can specify a plugin by their plugin name or use plugin discovery.

 This might look like: